 Do these creatures have any educational role?

 Many stories about yōkai serve as moral lessons or warnings.
-For example, tales about Kappa teach children not to play near rivers unsupervised, while the Onryō remind of the consequences of disrespect and betrayal.
+For example, tales about Kappa teach children not to play near rivers unsupervised, while Onryō remind us of the consequences of disrespect and betrayal.

 The fascination with these creatures continues to grow globally, highlighting the timeless value of Japanese folklore in connecting the past to the present.
-If you have the opportunity to learn more about these legends, you will see that they are much more than stories; they are a reflection of Japan's imagination, spirituality, and culture.
+If you have the opportunity to learn more about these legends, you will realize that they are much more than stories; they are a reflection of Japan's imagination, spirituality, and culture.